< RETURN TO POLICIES

 Our Best Execution Policy is applicable to our clients who have been classified as either Retail or Professional, where we have received an order in respect of financial instruments: such as shares, collectives, bonds or financial instruments, or which we pass on (i.e. transmit) at our discretion to another broker or dealer (‘third party’) for execution.

-From May 22nd 2020, CAM does not execute investment orders directly but transmits order exclusively to one custodian who will execute orders on the firm’s behalf.
-CAM has selected Platform Securities Limited as the custodian responsible for executing its orders.
+CAM does not execute investment orders directly but transmits orders exclusively to our custodian, who executes orders on CAM’s behalf.
+CAM has selected Third Platform Services Ltd (‘Third Financial’) as our custodian.

-When selecting Platform Securities CAM considered the main factors to be
+When selecting Third Financial to execute orders, CAM considered the main factors to be:

 • Access to multiple venues and markets